begedin/talk-slides/slides/vue_3_en.md

 ---

-# Outcome: Nice side-effects

-- smaller codebase
-  - compositon api is less boilerplate
-  - code deduplication
-  - tracking down unused code
-- less bugs overall
-  - some categories of bugs are eliminated
-    - using vuex with incorrect payloads
-  - actual bugs being found and fixed during migrations
-  - tests getting better coverage
-- much faster build time than we started
-- much faster test suite

-Note: What did we get out of it

-A smaller codebase.
-We went down from about 360000 lines to a few thousand less than that, but with more features built along the way.

-There's less boiler plate.
-It's easier to duplicate code better, it's easier to document it better.

-There's better type safety, serving both as improved resistance to bugs and an extra bit of self-documenting.

-Our tests run about 4x faster and we have more of them than before.

-Our dev build runs from what used to be about 90 seconds, to about 20 seconds on dry run, followed by about 10 on restarts.
-Rebuilds after a code change are back to taking just a few seconds, in spite of the size of the coodebase.

----

 # What we learned

-- it's a lot of work
-  - but you get faster as you get more experienced
-- it's benefical as you go, not only at the end

-Note:

-What we larned is that this is a lot of work, but it's beneficial and we get faster as we go.
-It's actually kind of fun.
-We're considering conversion tournaments with prizes.

----

-# What we learned: Practically speaking

 - pinia proxies are great for gradual elimination of vuex
 - `toRef` is your friend for passing props and store values into composables